 For information on how to query Cloud Monitoring metrics using PromQL, see PromQL in Cloud Monitoring.

 Rule and alert evaluation

-Managed Service for Prometheus provides both a fully cloud-based alerting pipeline and a stand-alone rule evaluator that evaluates recording and alerting rules against all Monarch data accessible in a metrics scope.
+Managed Service for Prometheus provides both a fully cloud-based alerting pipeline and a stand-alone rule evaluator, both of which evaluate rules against all Monarch data accessible in a metrics scope.
 Evaluating rules against a multi-project metrics scope eliminates the need to co-locate all data of interest on a single Prometheus server or within a single Google Cloud project, and it lets you set IAM permissions on groups of projects.

-Because the rule evaluator accepts the standard Prometheus
+Because all rule evaluation options accept the standard Prometheus

 format, you can easily migrate to Managed Service for Prometheus by copy-pasting